FX forward returns #

 Vol-targeted FX forward returns #

-Standard deviations are similar across volatility targeted returns.
-However, outlier incidences have been more spectacular, with a short EURCHF forward posting record 70% daily returns.
+Long-term standard deviations are similar across volatility targeted returns.
+However, there have been conspicuous outliers.
 The proclivity to large outliers arises due the mechanical application of the volatility targeting.
 In periods of exchange rate targeting or pegging, they induce excessive leverage, leading to huge volatility targeted returns from the break of pegs.

 msp.view_ranges(